-- 5 in Fig. 1a.
-The laboratory instrument is similar to an instrument for gas phase measurements of glyoxal and nitrogen dioxide described previously in Washenfelder et al. (2008).
-Notable changes include the addition of a second channel, replacement of the Xenon arc lamp with LEDs, and changes to the collimating and filtering optics. - The first BAES channel covers the spectral region from 360-390 nm, using an LED with manufacturer-specified center wavelength between 360-370 nm (NCSU033A, Nichia Corp., Tokyo, Japan).
+The first BBCES channel covers the spectral region from 360-390 nm, using an LED with manufacturer-specified center wavelength between 360-370 nm (NCSU033A, Nichia Corp., Tokyo, Japan).
 The experimentally measured center wavelength and optical power output at 0.5 A and 20.0 °C are 370.2 nm and 0.210 W, respectively.
-The second BAES channel covers the spectral region from 385-425 nm, using an LED with manufacturer-specified center wavelength between 390-410 nm (LZ1-00UA05, - LEDEngin Inc., San Jose, CA, USA).
+The second BBCES channel covers the spectral region from 385-425 nm, using an LED with manufacturer-specified center wavelength between 390-410 nm (LZ1-00UA05, LEDEngin Inc., San Jose, CA, USA).
 The experimentally measured center wavelength and optical power output at 0.7 A and 20.0 °C are 407.1 nm and 0.450 W, respectively.
-To maintain a constant optical power output, the temperature of each LED is controlled at 20.0(±0.3) °C and powered by a constant-current power supply.
+To maintain a constant optical power output, the temperature of each LED is controlled at 20.0 (±0.3) °C and powered by a constant-current power supply.

-The output from each LED is collimated using a single F/1.2 fused silica lens and passively coupled into a cavity consisting of two 2.5 cm, 1 m radius of curvature mirrors (Advanced Thin Films, Boulder, CO, USA).
+Each LED is mounted in a fixed position, and collimated with a single F/1.2 fused silica lens mounted on a three-axis translation stage.
+The collimated light is passively coupled into a cavity consisting of two 2.5 cm, 1 m radius of curvature mirrors (Advanced Thin Films, Boulder, CO, USA).
 The manufacturer's reported transmission for the two sets of mirrors is 82 ppm at the nominal center wavelength of 362 nm and 35 ppm at the nominal center wavelength of 405 nm.
-After exiting the cavity, the light is optically filtered (XB05, Omega Optical Inc, Brattleboro, VT, USA; FB400-40, Thorlabs,

-Newton, NJ, USA) to block stray light and out-of-band light from the LEDs.
-The filtered light is imaged by a 2.5 cm F/3.1 lens onto a 0.5 cm F/2 lens that couples the light into a fiber bundle (BFB-455-7, Princeton Instruments, Trenton, NJ, USA) containing seven

-$200\,\mu m$ diameter UV-VIS fibers which are then oriented linearly along the $100\,\mu m$ input slit for the grating spectrometer.
+After exiting the cavity, the light is optically filtered (XB05, Omega Optical Inc, Brattleboro, VT, USA; FB400-40, Thorlabs, Newton, NJ, USA) to block stray light and out-of-band light from the LEDs.
+The filtered light is imaged by a 2.5 cm F/3.1 lens onto a 0.5 cm F/2 lens that couples the light into a fiber bundle (BFB-455-7, Princeton Instruments, Trenton, NJ, USA) containing seven 200 μm diameter UV-VIS fibers which are then oriented linearly along the 100 μm input slit for the grating spectrometer.

-Spectra are acquired using a 150 mm focal length Czerny-Turner spectrometer (In-Spectrum 150, Princeton Instruments) with a 16-bit back-illuminated 250 × 1024 pixel

-5 charge coupled device (CCD) array detector cooled to -20°C (Langford et al., 2007).
+Spectra are acquired using a 150 mm focal length Czerny-Turner spectrometer (InSpectrum 150, Princeton Instruments) with a 16-bit back-illuminated 250×1024 pixel charge coupled device (CCD) array detector cooled to $-20\,^{\circ}\mathrm{C}$ (Langford et al., 2007).
 The spectrometer contains a 1200 groove mm-1 (500 nm blaze) grating rotated to allow spectral measurements between 333-451 nm.
-The grating spectrometer is temperature controlled at 33.0(±0.2)°C. Dark spectra are acquired with the InSpectrum input shutter closed.
-The wavelength calibration was determined using narrow Hg emission 10 lines from a Hg/Ar lamp, and was consistent within 0.03 nm over the course of the experiments.
+The grating spectrometer is temperature controlled at 33.0 (± 0.2) °C. Dark spectra are acquired with the InSpectrum input shutter closed.
+The wavelength calibration was determined using narrow Hg emission lines from a Hg/Ar lamp, and was consistent within 0.03 nm over the course of the experiments.